-* What is Bayesian optimization and for what can you use it?
+* What is AutoML and for what can you use it?

 This talk assumes basic understanding of machine learning and statistics.
 The main target audience are data scientists and domain experts using machine learning.
 The talk will be designed such that anyone with a basic understanding of machine learning pipelines in scikit-learn and the Python language would be able to understand the concepts and to use our tool.